SHRP/shrp.github.io/guide.md

 # Addon #1 - Text beeing shown when the installation was successful
 SHRP_EXTERNAL_ADDON_1_SUCCESSFUL_TEXT := "Installed"
 # Addon #1 - Inject the addon into the recovery (if so: be sure that it will fit into the partition)
-# Default (if not set) is NOT injecting this addon
+# Default (if not set) is NOT adding this addon into the recovery ramdisk.
+That means:
+# If you do NOT set this the addon will be saved into the internal storage (i.e: $(SHRP_INTERNAL)/SHRP/addons)
 # Set this variable when true ONLY (do not use "false" or similiar)
 SHRP_INC_IN_REC_EXTERNAL_ADDON_1 := true